Brain Freeze or PR Headache?

 McDonald’s approach to the police-enforced ban – ignore the ban on social media and not mention it further was a comparative failure, only causing them to lose out in the long run.

-Using a media monitoring platform like Signal, you can keep an eye on your customer base, merger and acquisitions news in your industry or changes surrounding your company’s key interests.
+Using a media monitoring platform, you can keep an eye on your customer base, merger and acquisitions news in your industry or changes surrounding your company’s key interests.

-By monitoring media focus on your competitors and pertinent topics, you can make the most of those rare, but potentially explosive, in-moment marketing opportunities.
+By monitoring the media coverage of your competitors and pertinent topics, you can make the most of those rare, but potentially explosive, in-moment marketing opportunities.
 Post-Event reactions are all well and good but in an increasingly fast-paced news cycle, you have to ensure you don’t miss out on the next sweet situation you see.

 While it may feel like jumping on the bandwagon, our report shows that articles published about milkshakes jumped from a low and unsurprising 500 to over 2,500 heavily politicised and well-read articles overnight.
 And from a brand perspective, being at the forefront of this hike in media interest will build brand awareness – not that Burger King needs it – and further develop a brand identity.